 Alex Stone is a writer, poet and artist based on Waiheke Island in New Zealand.

-Alex's writing spans feature journalism, weekly newspaper columns, performance poetry, and creative short story writing - for which he has been acknowledged in eight New Zealand literary awards.
+Alex's writing spans books, feature journalism, weekly newspaper columns, performance poetry, and creative short story writing - for which he has been acknowledged in nine New Zealand literary awards.

 Prepare to be inspired, moved, challenged, informed and stimulated by Alex's distinctive writing.